yash04747/docs/docs/guides/basics/getting-started.md

 # Getting Started

-There are several different methods to quickly begin using Redux, each targeted toward different skill levels and use cases.
+There are several methods to quickly begin using Redux, each targeted toward different skill levels and use cases.
 Read through to see what suits your particular needs.

 ::: warning Table of Contents